 - Veterans benefits

 - Need-based aid: Application materials must be received two weeks prior to the start of the term.
 However, keep in mind these are on a first-come, first-served basis.

-- Merit scholarships: Application materials must be received by January 31; matriculation interview must be completed before February 28; admission granted by February 28.
+- Merit scholarships: Degree application materials must be received by January 31; matriculation interview must be completed before February 28; admission granted by February 28.